 Typically, we start with the consonant digraphs sh, ch, th and wh and then progress from there.

 Flashcards and cards of every shape and size are a must when teaching phonics and they are the perfect teaching tool for phonics games.
 That’s why we have created our new Blend and Digraph Cards.
-They are FREE for you to download and could possibly be your new best friend for teaching phonics.
+They are available for you to download and could possibly be your new best friend for teaching phonics.
 With a simple click of a download button, you’ll be raring to go with 32 blend and digraph cards that can be used in a multitude of ways.

 Digraph Musical Chairs